-The march organiser Rainbow Mission Foundation said earlier in the day that the LGBTQ community were against the use of fences.
+The march organiser Rainbow Mission Foundation said earlier in the day that the LGBTQ community in Hungary were against the use of fences.
 “This procedure is unjustified and disproportionate,” it said in a statement.

 The organisers have indicated that over 200 volunteers and 50 observers with cameras will monitor the march to ensure security.
 They said police only expected a small group of troublemakers.